dogokit/dogokit-akita/README.md

 🐶Dogokit Akita is a full stack app development kit with mainly using React, Remix, GraphQL with [Domain-Driven Design](docs/domain-driven-design.md).

-Aiming for longer support of adaptability and scalability with various other platforms, through monorepo setup using moonrepo.

 > The codename "Akita" comes from a Japanese dog breed of large size, originating from the mountains of northern Japan.

 ## Goals and Benefits